-Bachelor of Science Completion Program in Law Enforcement Leadership
+Bachelor of Science Completion Program in Criminal Justice Leadership

-Developed based on input from law enforcement professionals from across California, the Bachelor of Science (BS) in Law Enforcement Leadership is designed to prepare individuals to be successful in entering or advancing in the law enforcement profession.
+Developed by an advisory group of law enforcement professionals, teachers, business leaders, and civic personnel representation, the Bachelor of Science (BS) in Criminal Justice Leadership is designed to prepare individuals to be successful in entering or advancing in the law enforcement profession.

 Program Learning Outcomes

-With personal and professional development as the background, the BS in Law Enforcement Leadership at JFK University offers law enforcement officers and those in related professions an opportunity to expand their academic and professional skills in these areas:
+With personal and professional development as the background, the BS in Criminal Justice Leadership at JFK University offers law enforcement officers and those in related professions an opportunity to expand their academic and professional skills in these areas:

 - Organizational behavior and strategic human resource management.